Dolni Rakovets

 Dolni Rakovets (Долни Раковец) is a village in western Bulgaria.
 It is located in Radomir Municipality, Pernik Province.
 The village is known for its long traditions in garlic production.

 Geography

 Dolni Rakovets is located 8 km southeast of Radomir, and about 25 km south of Pernik.
 It is situated in the middle of the Radomir plain with an average altitude of 640 m.
+Positioned almost centrally in the Radomir plain, it rests in the northwestern foothills of the “Ostritsa” hill, at an average altitude slightly below 640 meters.
+Its terrain is predominantly flat, devoid of raised forms or crossing valleys.
+About 1 km from the village, the southern part of its land is intersected by the Arkata river.